Ryan Reynolds Schedules ‘Tickle-Fight’ After ‘Deadpool’ Oscar Snub

-The Oscar nominations always throw up a heady mix of surprise and shocks.
-This year was no different, as while Arrival picked up eight nominations there wasn’t one for Amy Adams’ towering performance, while the critically admonished Suicide Squad found itself recognised in the Best Makeup and Hairstyling category
+The Oscar nominations always throw up a heady mix of surprise and shocks, and this year was no different.
+While Arrival picked up eight nominations there wasn’t one for Amy Adams’ towering performance, while the critically admonished Suicide Squad found itself recognized in the Best Makeup and Hairstyling category

 But there was one Academy Award omission that left the good people of the internet truly furious.
-That’s because Deadpool found itself with zero nominations, even though it was heavily fancied to be at least recognised in a couple of categories.
+That’s because Deadpool found itself with zero nominations even though it was heavily fancied to be at least recognized in a couple of categories.
 But rather than wallowing in self-pity and immediately seeking revenge on the Academy and its ceremony, producer and star Ryan Reynolds decided to graciously take to Twitter to respond to this Oscars oversight.
-Obviously Reynolds did so in a hilarious way, too, as he wrote,
+Obviously, Reynolds did so in a hilarious way, too.

 Regularly scheduled tickle-fight at Camp #Deadpool is still on.
 Congrats to all the nominees for these brilliant films. #Oscars2017